GuidoDC97/DM/README.md

 # Data Mining
 Repository for Data Mining project.

-Individual project consisting in building a classifier for recognizing Alzheimer disease.
+Individual project consisting in building a classifier for Alzheimer's disease detection.

 AY 2020/2021